I am an avid reader of social issues and love to write about them. Hubpages is giving me a great opportunity to express my views.

 How Do Women's Rights in the West Compare?

-In Pakistan, for example, most of the women have fewer opportunities for jobs or education as compared to men.
+In Pakistan, for example, most women have fewer opportunities for jobs or education as compared to men.
 They are living in strictly patriarchal societies where men are at the helm of affairs.
 Moreover, violence against women is rampant in Pakistan.

 Domestic Violence Against Women